WSRS: History

 Starting in the early 2000s, WSRS switched to all-Christmas music every mid-November, lasting until Christmas Day.
 After Christmas 2015, the station re-branded from "96.1 WSRS" to "96-1 SRS" (no longer saying the decimal point or the W).

 HD Radio

 In 2004, WSRS began broadcasting in the HD Radio hybrid format, simulcasting the analog audio on its HD1 subchannel.
 In 2007, it added "Pride Radio", a Clear Channel-produced dance music service aimed at the LGBTQ community, to the WSRS-HD2 subchannel.
 In 2009, Pride Radio was temporarily replaced by a classic hits format for a couple of months, then returned for a while.
-In the early 2010s, the HD2 subchannel began carrying a 1980s classic hits sound.
+In the early 2010s, the HD2 subchannel began carrying a 1980s classic hits sound; by 2025, it became a simulcast of WTAG.

 Pride Radio is now heard on the HD2 subchannel of co-owned WBWL in Boston.